-BOCA RATON, Fla., May 5, 2017 — Micron Electronics LLC, a leading global supplier of machine-to-machine (M2M) and Internet of Things (IoT) technologies, announced today a new addition to its suite of tracking devices, expanding customers’ ability to wirelessly monitor fleets, equipment and personnel for a more comprehensive view.
+BOCA RATON, Fla., May 5, 2017 — Micron Wireless, a leading global supplier of machine-to-machine (M2M) and Internet of Things (IoT) technologies, announced today a new addition to its suite of tracking devices, expanding customers’ ability to wirelessly monitor fleets, equipment and personnel for a more comprehensive view.
 Micron has released this addition in devices such as the Prime AT Plus 3G, Prime AT Plus 2G, Prime One, Prime ATC and our Prime Bolts.

 Geo-fencing is a feature in a software program that uses the global positioning system (“GPS”) or radio frequency identification (“RFID”) to define virtual boundaries of a real-life geographical area.
 Allowing an administrator to set up triggers so when a device enters (or exits) the defined boundaries, an alert is issued.
 Historically, this system of monitoring and tracking works off a combination of GPS, cellular data and Wi-Fi data.
 Geo-fencing has now moved towards passive geo-fencing that works in the background, always being on, and having low-power consumption.
 This could be done by using other forms of data on a platform.

 A standard geo-fence use case works by generating your GPS location, which is then compared by the server or the device to the geo-fencing setting, then sending a final report.
 This option sends two reports and has one check from all devices.
 Another use case of geo-fencing is generating your GPS location, sent to a server which checks the location, then generates an alert.
 This second option sends one report and has one check from the device.